COVID Alert App

 - Monitor your health for symptoms of COVID-19.
 If you develop symptoms, get tested at a testing clinic.

-- Continue to follow public health measures including wash your hands often, wear a non-medical mask when you cannot maintain physical distancing, cough and sneeze into your elbow, keep your household’s circle of contacts small.
+- Continue to follow public health measures including wash your hands often, follow current mask guidelines when you cannot maintain physical distancing, cough and sneeze into your elbow, keep your household’s circle of contacts small.

 Is there a cost to download the app?